Melanie-Clark/Melanie-Clark/README.md

 ## 👩🏻‍💻 Currently working on...👩🏻‍💻
-- Maintaining & updating a PHP-based custom WordPress site in my existing role
+- Wordpress/PHP learning portal: Enhancing custom plugins and developing new features (current role)
-- Development of a Dog Tricks website
+- Development of a Ruby on Rails Dog Tricks website (hobby)

 ## 🗂️ Projects I have worked on so far...🗂️